OSGConnect/connectbook/start/data/stashcache.md

 1. Add the necessary details to your HTCondor submit file to tell HTCondor that your jobs must run on executes nodes that have access to the `stashcp` module (among other OSG-supported modules).
+Note that the output files are NOT listed anywhere in the submit file for transfer purposes.

-		# StashCache submit file example
+		# submit file example for large output

 		log = my_job.$(Cluster).$(Process).log
 		error = my_job.$(Cluster).$(Process).err